officialprofile/Genome-assembly/03-Basic.md

 #> [1] 1
 ```

-On this account we will simply add new boolean argument `glued` to our function.
+On this account we will simply add new boolean argument `glued` to our function (by default equal to FALSE).
 This solution is far from perfect, but for now is good enough.

 ```r